PolyU-Computer-Science/Year3-COMP3211-SE-Group-Project/README.md

 ## Licence / Academic Integrity

 This codebase is for the COMP3211 group project.
-Follow PolyU's Honour Declaration guidelines; if GenAI assistance is used beyond this scaffold, document it in `docs/HonourDeclaration.md` and the final submission package.
+Follow PolyU's Honour Declaration guidelines.